In my Father’s house are many rooms. If it were not so, would I have told you that I go to prepare a place for you?

 Don’t get me wrong, My wife and I are excited at having at place near Jesus.
 We can hardly wait for the rapture to take place so we can be with him.
 I don’t believe the Bible answers my question so I thought you might have a little insight I don’t have.

-Thank you for your time and I hope to hear from you soon.
+Thank you for your time and I hope to hear from you soon.”

-As to whether we will have separate rooms in the Kingdom, I don’t know the answer to that.
+As to the other points in the question; whether we will have separate rooms in the Kingdom, I don’t know the answer to that.
 I do not know whether our resurrected bodies will require bathroom breaks or not.
 I do not know whether our resurrected bodies will require sleep.
 I do not know whether we will be so gloriously happy that we never mind company or whether being gloriously content we’ll be happy to abide in solitude for a while.
 I do not know whether there will be entertainment or not.
 These are questions I don’t think we can plausibly answer this side of the resurrection.